Congratulations to Danni Alfeld, representing Canterbury Jockey Club, for taking out the 20th edition of The Ned Prix de Fashion.

-The Ned Prix de Fashion returns to the runway on Barfoot & Thompson Champions Day, 8 March 2025, with a $15,000+ winner-takes-all prize package courtesy of The Ned, SkyCity and Tan in the City as well as the coveted sash and national racewear title.
+Held on Barfoot & Thompson Champions Day (8 March 2025), this winner-takes-all competition saw Danni walk away with a $16,000+ prize package courtesy of The Ned, SkyCity and Tan in the City as well as the coveted sash, a trophy and the national racewear title.

-The culmination of New Zealand’s fashions in the field competitions, this is the national final, bringing together the cream of the crop to find the country’s most stylish racegoer.
+The culmination of New Zealand’s fashions in the field competitions, The Ned Prix de Fashion is the national final, bringing together the cream of the crop to crown the country’s most stylish racegoer.

 As a Club ambassador and the 2019 Myer Fashions on the Field National Final winner at Flemington, Carena’s credentials in racing fashion are as impressive as her raceday ensembles.
 But her connection to racing goes beyond the runway.
 Carena is also a Club member, winning owner, and accomplished horse rider, making her a true all-rounder in the racing world.